drandysip/darldocs/DarlDocs/Registering and logging in.md

 ##Password
 Passwords must be a minimum of seven characters containing a mixture of upper and lower case, a number and a "special" character.

+#Demo projects
+Your new account will be populated with a set of demo projects.
+You can edit or delete these as you choose.

 #Logging in
 You log in to your own sub-site using your subdoman in front of the docandys domain, so "subdomain.docandys.com".